upa/unvme/README.md

                         512-byte offset granularity.
 The qid (range from 0 to qcount - 1) may be used for thread safety.
-Each queue must only be accessed by a single thread at any one time. unvme_read()    -   Read from the device (like unvme_write).
+Each queue must only be accessed by a single thread at any one time.

+    unvme_read()    -   Read from the device (like unvme_write).

     unvme_awrite()  -   Send a write command to the device asynchronously and return immediately.
 The returned descriptor is used to poll for completion.

     unvme_aread()   -   Send an asynchronous read (like unvme_awrite).

     unvme_apoll()   -   Poll an asynchronous read/write for completion.

 Prior to using the UNVMe driver, the script test/unvme-setup needs to be run once.
-It will bind a given list of, or by default all, NVMe devices in the system to the UNVMe driver.
+It will bind all (or a specified list of) NVMe devices in the system to be used with the UNVMe driver.
 For usage info, run:

     $ test/unvme-setup help

     Usage:
         unvme-setup                 # enable all NVMe devices for UNVMe unvme-setup [BB:DD.F]...    # enable specific NVMe devices for UNVMe